Joseph Hamm

 Profile

-I am a PhD student in the Sustainability Research Institute, as part of the ESRC White Rose DTP programme.
-My project explores the complex role that incentives play in conservation, specifically in the context of human-carnivore relations.
+I am a PhD student in the Sustainability Research Institute, and part of the White Rose DTP programme.
+I research results-based payments for large carnivore conservation.

 Research interests